 My meeting with electronic sounds was totally unexpected.
 A kind of creative explosion due to the use of electronics instruments and synths.
 But since I remain a classical musician in my heart -and in a large part of my life- I explore an instrumental kind of electronic music, mostly inspired by classical repertoire.

 My first album, BachBox, has been published by JeansMusic records - the new music label of the JeansMusic lab founded in 2018.

-The second EP, Sound of Elements, is ready to be relased on March 31st 2020.
-Waiting for the repeat of my Baroque Reloaded, that has been premiered in Jesi on September 4th for the Festival Pergolesi Spontini, coproduced by Fondazione Pietà de' Turchini, Napoli and that will be repeated in Napoli on May 30th 2020.
+The second EP, Sound of Elements, has been relased on March 31st 2020.
+Cantate de l'Espace-Temps, written for Baroque Reloaded, has been premiered in Jesi on September 4th for the Festival Pergolesi Spontini, coproduced by Fondazione Pietà de' Turchini, Napoli and that will be repeated in Napoli on May 30th 2020.

 Cantate de l'Espace-Temps